amor71/time-series-analysis/README.md

 ### Generators

-* `generator_randomwalk.ipynb` : Notebook for generating a random walk dataset.
+* `generator_randomwalk` : Notebook for generating a random walk dataset.
 Data is written into the `datasets` folder, as CSV file.
 Filename include `rw` prefix and timestamp.
 The notebook includes basic visualization and analysis of the generated walk.

-* `generator_whitenoise.ipynb` : Notebook for generating a "white noise" dataset.
+* `generator_whitenoise` : Notebook for generating a "white noise" dataset.
 Data is written into the `datasets` folder, as CSV file.
 Filename include `wn` prefix and timestamp.
 The notebook includes basic visualization and analysis of the generated series.

-* `generator_basic_fractal.ipynb`: Notebook for generating a basic "fractal" dataset.
+* `generator_basic_fractal`: Notebook for generating a basic "fractal" dataset.
 The Fractal is generated around a random trend-line to simulate financial data.
 Data is written into the `datasets` folder, as CSV file.
 Filename include `bf` prefix and timestamp.
 The notebook includes basic visualization and analysis of the generated series.

 ### Viewers

+* `basic`: Notebook w/ basic visualization for a dataset.

+* `powers`: Notebook for comparison between the dataset and various functions, viewing on various scales to provide intuition on the dataset power and behavior.
 ### Analysers